ngiger/elexis-jubula/readme.md

 It took my quite a few hours to overcome the following problems
 * Neither fluxbox nor awesome were window manager which allow (at least not without furter modification) to connect to the AUT (calling app.activate(AUTActivationMethod.titlebar) failed or hanged)
 * metacity seems to work, but need another 100 MB.
 Is starting the dbus the difference?
+* in november 2016 we moved to use docker-compose to run tests against MySQL and Postgres (docker) databases
 * When calling start_agent via shell script inside the docker, m_agent.startAUT(aut_config) failed and blocked
 * When I invoked `system` inside rake when call rake jubula_docker, starting the AUT failed, too.
 * Calling directly `scripts/jubularunner.rb run_in_docker Screenshot` blocked also